Eduk29/eduk29/README.md

 - :page_facing_up: Interests in Back-End Technologies (Java and NodeJS) and Mobile Technologies (Ionic and React Native)

 - 💬 If you want, contact me: **edu.temarques@gmail.com**

+- :metal: Will be a pleasure receive your feedback, code review, suggestions and/or tips.

 <center>
 <table>